 On June 13, 2016, the Company entered into a securities purchase agreement with investors, pursuant to which the Company issued and sold, in a registered direct offering, an aggregate of 165,126 shares of common stock, par value \$0.01 per share, of the Company at an offering price of \$19.04 per share for gross proceeds of approximately \$6.0 million before the deduction of the placement agent fee and offering expenses.
 In a concurrent private placement, the Company issued to the investor Series A warrants (the "June 2016 Series A Warrants"), each to purchase 0.5 share of the Company's common stock, Series C warrants (the "June 2016 Series C Warrants"), each to purchase one share of the Company's common stock, and Series D warrants (the "June 2016 Series A Warrants are initially exercisable six months following issuance and terminate five and one-half years following issuance.
 The June 2016 Series C Warrants are initially exercisable six months following issuance and terminate one year following issuance.
-The June 2016 Series D Warrants only become exercisable ratably upon the exercise of the June 2016 Series C Warrants, are initially exercisable six months following issuance and terminate one year following issuance.
-The June 2016 Series D Warrants only become exercisable ratably upon the exercise of the June 2016 Series C Warrants, are initially exercisable six months following issuance and terminate one year following issuance.
-The June 2016 Series D Warrants on one-half years following issuance, and terminate five and one-half years following issuance, and terminate five and one-half years following issuance, and terminate five and one-half years following issuance.
+The June 2016 Series D Warrants only become exercisable ratably upon the exercise of the June 2016 Series C Warrants, are initially exercisable six months following issuance, and terminate five and one-half years following issuance.
 The June 2016 Warrants have an exercise price of \$19.60 per share and are exercisable to purchase an aggregate of 630,252 shares of Common Stock.
-On October 31, 2016, the Company filed a registration statement on Form S-1 for the resale of any share of common stock issued upon exercise of the warrants on Form S-1 (File No. 333-212353) which was de
+On October 31, 2016, the Company filed a registration statement on Form S-1 for the resale of any share of common stock issued upon exercise of the warrants on Form S-1 (File No. 333-212353) which was declared effective by the SEC on November 16, 2016.
+As more fully discussed below, all the June 2016 Warrants were exercised in June 2017.